msaaddev/create-foss-files/readme.md

 ## 🚀 Usage

 Create a new project folder.
 Navigate into it.
+Run any of the following command inside of it.

 ```sh
 # if installed globally (only generates required files)